Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - [(X) ACTIVE FILTERS]

 - *ACTIVE* (checkbox)
- Mark this checkbox to activate the search criteria.
+ Select the corresponding checkbox to activate a search criteria.

 - *FILTER BY*
 The following filter values are available: